SATHEESH-D-M/-DA5402-MA24M023-News_scraper_Assignment-1/README.md

 ## "config.ini" file
 - contains the base url link. ("https://news.google.com")
 - also contains the database connection information.
+(Give your postgres DB connection details here).

 ## To run
 - execute only the "gnews_scraper_cron.sh" file. (it will redirect stdout & stderr to log file.)